BloomTech-Labs/labs9-family-tabs/README.md

 Stripe offers and easily integratable payment systems for applications in order to process subscription feeds | [View Dependency](https://stripe.com/docs/)

+### React-Switch

+Draggable toggle-switch component for react. | [View Dependency](https://www.npmjs.com/package/react-switch)

+### React-Tabs

+An accessible and easy tab component for ReactJS. | [View Dependency](https://github.com/reactjs/react-tabs)

+### Styled-Components

+Visual primitives for the component age.
+Use the best bits of ES6 and CSS to style your apps without stress. | [View Dependency](https://github.com/styled-components)

 ## Backend API

+### Axios

+This HTTP client is promise based and works very well with a REST API. | [View Dependency](https://www.npmjs.com/package/react-axios)

+### BCryptJS

+Optimized bcrypt in JavaScript with zero dependencies | [View Dependency](https://github.com/dcodeIO/bcrypt.js)

+### Cors
+Cors is a node.js package for providing a connect express middleware that can be used to enable cors with various options. | [View Dependency](https://github.com/expressjs/cors)

+### Cron
+Cron is a tool that allows you to execute something on a schedule.
+This is typically done using the cron syntax.
+You can execute a function whenever your scheduled job triggers. can also execute a job external to the javascript process using child_process.
+Additionally, this library goes beyond the basic cron syntax and allows you to supply a Date object.
+This will be used as the trigger for your callback. | [View Dependency] (https://github.com/kelektiv/node-cron)

+### Express
+Fast, unopinionated, minimalist web framework for node. | [View Dependency](https://github.com/expressjs/express)

+### JSONWebToken
+JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
+The claims in a JWT are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure, enabling the claims to be digitally signed or integrity protected with a Message Authentication Code (MAC) and/or encrypted. | [View Dependency](https://github.com/auth0/node-jsonwebtoken)

+### Knex
+A batteries-included, multi-dialect (MSSQL, MySQL, PostgreSQL, SQLite3, Oracle (including Oracle Wallet Authentication)) query builder for Node.js. | [View Dependency](https://github.com/tgriesser/knex)

+### MomentJS

+Moment simplifies parsing, validating, manipulating, and displaying dates and times in JavaScript.
+Moment is designed to work in the browser and NodeJS.
+[View Dependency](https://github.com/moment/moment/)

+### Nodemon

+Nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.

+Nodemon does not require any additional changes to your code or method of development. nodemon is a replacement wrapper for node, to use nodemon replace the word node on the command line when executing your script. | [View Dependency](https://github.com/remy/nodemon)

+### Node-Postgres

+Non-blocking PostgreSQL client for Node.js.
+Pure JavaScript and optional native libpq bindings. | [View Dependency](https://github.com/brianc/node-postgres)

+### SQLite3

+SQLite is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
+SQLite is the most used database engine in the world.
+It is built into all mobile phones and most computers and comes bundled inside countless other applications that people use every day.| [View Dependency](https://github.com/mapbox/node-sqlite3)

+### Twilio

+Reach customers using a flexible email API and marketing tools to increase customer engagement. | [View Dependency](https://github.com/twilio)

 ### Admin Routes